Awad Haj Ali

 Awad Haj Ali Ahmed (born January 1954 in Portsudan, Sudan) Is a Sudanese academic.
 He has been an educator, vice chancellor of Neelain University for more than ten years, and director of the Sudanese Central Bureau of Statistics.
 He was a member of the Pan-African Parliament (PAP), and a chairperson of the Eastern Caucus of the PAP.

 Biography

 He was awarded a PhD in computer science by Newcastle University in 1981.
 Ahmed's main area of study and research is Computing Science, and his minor fields are Mathematics and Statistics.

 He was a professor of Computer Science.
 He was the vice chancellor of Neelain University 1997-2005 and 2008-2010.
 Ahmed is also a former director of the Sudanese Central Bureau of Statistics and he was the census controller of the 2008 Sudanese Census.
 From 2012 to 2016, he was a member of the Pan African Parliament and he was a chairperson of the Eastern Caucus of the Pan African Parliament.

-Ahmed's employment at Al-Neelain University was terminated in 2020 due to statements he made in the "Great Secrets of Brotherhood" documentary that appeared on the Al-Arabiya station.
-He talked about the need for security forces to kill peaceful demonstrators of the former head of state Omar al-Bashir's regime.
-He has been identified as a member of the Muslim Brotherhood.
-Ahmed responded that his focus was on who was killing the peaceful demonstrators, and that the focus of security forces should be on protecting them from armed demonstrators.
+Ahmed's employment at Al-Neelain University was terminated in 2020.
+Then the university after a while apologized to prof Awad and has returned to his position as an emeritus professor.